 It is a common comment from elders that we should get married to have a life companion or to have our children graduate before we reach retirement.

 However, I find these arguments insensitive and produce too much pressure on others.

 First, if you want to get married so that you can have a life companion, isn't this statement an attack on those whose spouses died early or whose partner left them for another?

-Second, for those who advise to get married earlier so their children will graduate before they hit retirement, isn’t it unfair for the couples who are having difficulties conceiving a child or were never blessed with one?
+Second, for those who advise getting married earlier so their children will graduate before they hit retirement, isn't it unfair for the couples who are having difficulties conceiving a child or were never blessed with one?

 So whenever I hear these arguments, I just try to understand that they may have inherited these ideas from the prior generation or rationalized their own reasons for getting married.

-3. I don’t feel pressured entering 30’s as a single.
+3. I don't feel pressured to enter 30's as a single.

 We all know people who were just pressured to get into a relationship and get married because of their age, which sometimes causes more trouble along the way.

 Maybe another reason I don't feel any pressure is that most of my closest friends are not yet married or also still single.